NatronGitHub/openfx-misc/README.md

 ReConverge, SideBySide are by Frederic Devernay.

-ColorLookup, Switch, TimeOffset, ChromaKeyer, Difference, Constant, Shuffle, Rectangle, Radial are by Frederic Devernay.
+ColorLookup, Switch, TimeOffset, ChromaKeyer, Difference, Constant, Shuffle, Rectangle, Radial, HSVTool and the CImg plugins are by Frederic Devernay.

 Merge, ColorCorrect, Grade, Roto, Crop, CopyRectangle  are by Alexandre Gauthier.